The Lobster Considered

 Lobster Transformed

 Today beef is no longer a luxury.
-The large fleshy tail of a locally caught lobster on the other hand, can command a market price of up to CI$40 in certain restaurants.
+The large fleshy tail of a locally caught lobster on the other hand, commands a very high market price in certain restaurants.
 Found along Cayman’s reefs, throughout the Caribbean Sea, Atlantic Ocean and the Gulf of Mexico, this clawless invertebrate— a veritable sea insect— is known as the Caribbean spiny lobster.
 Smaller than its US cousin that dwells in the chilly waters off the Northeast coast, the lobster’s reputation has undergone a global transformation.
 Considered an upmarket choice, lobster is good eating.
 Counter to the widely accepted view that it should be shunned by the health-conscious; lobster actually has fewer calories, cholesterol and saturated fat than chicken.
 Compared to other seafood choices such as crab, lobster's rich, yet more subtle flavour lends itself to culinary versatility.
 It is a common scene to find the modern day lobster lover wolfing down a whole tail, with steak and potatoes on the side.
 For the minimalist, the sharp lemony astringency of lobster ceviche is the only way to go!
 On the other hand, the decadent diner may desire more flare, so Lobster Thermidor would fit the bill perfectly.
 This rich French dish is a creamy mixture of cooked lobster meat, egg yolks and brandy, which is then stuffed into a lobster shell, topped with Gruyère cheese and finished in the oven to achieve a browned crisp top.
 But the purist would scoff at any such manipulation, maintaining that the only way to eat fresh lobster is boiled or steamed with a healthy serving of melted butter.

 Yet eating a whole lobster tail would have been a strange and possibly an unsavoury affair for early Caymanians.
 Furthermore, that generous helping of butter favoured by the purist, would have been impossible for most people to source, and for those who could, it may have been deemed a bit wasteful considering butter was a highly regarded commodity.
 Only people with 'disposable' income— well shillings— or farmers with milk-producing cattle could afford it.